kavat/nerve/README.md

 To come inside host, Flask interface creates a SSH VPN tunnel between itself and destination host (automatically or manually as indicated by UI interface).

-CVE search has been implemented and joined with NERV&SPLOUIT starting from the packages installed list.
+CVE search has been implemented and joined with NERV&SPLOIT starting from the packages installed list.
 CVE-Search has been forked [on my repo](https://github.com/kavat/cve-search) and this version allows to perform API call with program name and version as only parameters.
 This provides a full list of CVE related to the packages installed on the system.

 Using inspec framework and profiles official released by DevSec as:
 * [Linux Baseline](https://github.com/dev-sec/linux-baseline)
 * [CIS Linux](https://github.com/dev-sec/cis-dil-benchmark)
 * [Windows Baseline](https://github.com/dev-sec/windows-baseline)

 new project [compliance-profile](https://github.com/kavat/compliance-profile) on my repository was born.
 This feature allows to perform a scan to verify OS hardening suggested by DevSec profiles.

 Metasploit can do all sorts of things and in this integration a web console linked to msfconsole has been realized.